ad-blocker-hunter/adblock-research/intent.ly/tag-v6.07-analysis.md

 #### 5. Event and Pixel Tracking

-*   **Behavioral Tracking:** The script sends data back to Intent.ly's servers at key moments.
+*   **Behavioral Tracking:** The script sends data back to intent.ly's servers at key moments.
 This is often referred to as "pixel tracking."
 *   **Tracked Events:**
     *   When an overlay is shown, engaged with, or closed.
     *   When a user completes a purchase (a "goal" or "conversion").